cjannun/Obsidian-Vault/History of Math/Overview of Mathematics History.md

 1800 AD: Rapid progress.
 Fourier worked on heat, Riemann characterized geometry, Gauss (goat?) revolutionized differential geometry and contributed to astronomy and magnetism, Cauchy built on Langrage's work and studied functions of a complex variable,  Caley/Hamilton/Grassman worked on linear algebra, Cantor invented set theory.

+Napier invented the basic concept of a calculator at the same time as logarithms.
+Once the pocket calculator was invented, logarithms (log tables) were no longer used for calculation.
+What will replace the calculator?
+What is something as different from the calculator as the calculator is from log tables?